JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

 The project created by the IDE wizard includes generated run configurations for iOS, Android, desktop, and web applications, as well as Gradle tasks for running the server app.
-On Windows and Linux, see Gradle commands for each platform below.
+The specific Gradle commands for each platform are listed below.

 <tabs>
 <tab title="Android">